latest planet(s) updated or added: 23 September 2024

 planet 16 – The world of empowerment

-Everything begins with a thought.
-A thought might be the seed for a story.
-A story might be tested in reality.
-And we did.
-Tired of the inequality which drove us all nuts, we decided to do a U-turn.
+We did.
+Tired of the inequalities which drove us all nuts, we decided to do a U-turn.
 We had nothing to lose.
-We won more than we had ever dreamed of – and ended all wars for good.
+We won more than we had ever expected – and we ended all wars for good.

 planet 19 – We finally humanised ourselves

-We had created a world so far removed from what our species needed to thrive that we were hardly humans anymore when the call to rethink and reshape ourselves reached us.
+We had created a world so far removed from what our species needed to thrive that we were hardly humans any more when the call to rethink and reshape ourselves reached us.

-When our scholars read all the amazing testimonies of the planets of the universe alliance about how they ended all wars, a group remarked that one particular root of war was missing in most testimonies: arrogance.
 Many centuries ago, the people of our planet nearly destroyed everything because their arrogance didn’t allow them to empower each other.
-Instead of recognising what every single citizen has to offer, how rich every person’s mind is (or can be if used), how many solutions are already on offer, our ancestors kept the circle of those who whined about the state of the world small, and instead of shaping the world, they sank deeper into their conviction that only the thoughts of a few must ever have any value – unfortunately the thoughts they favoured were those of doom and complaint instead of being bold and shape.
-On our planet, every child learns those stories by heart and trains from an early age on to value each person’s mind and ideas.
-This is the story of how our ancestors overcame their arrogance.
+Instead of recognising what every single citizen has to offer, how rich every person’s mind is (or can be if used), how many solutions are already on offer, our ancestors kept the circle of those who whined about the state of the world small, and instead of shaping the world, they sank deeper into their conviction that only the thoughts of a few must ever have any value.
+Unfortunately the thoughts they favoured were those of doom and complaint instead of being bold and shape.

 planet 4 – Weapons

 Love is treacherous – and we loved the weapons we built.
-Have you ever broken with a love?

 This discovery was our starting point to healing and to ending all wars – those against ourselves, those against each other, and those our nations inflamed.